 Guilty Pleasure Listening to music…LOUD

-Teams Supported Adelaide Crows (AFL), Australia at any sport and a strange affinity to Liverpool FC (not sure why, I’ve never even been there).
+Teams Supported Adelaide Crows (AFL), Australia at any sport and an affinity to Liverpool FC thanks to Craig Johnston, one of Australia’s all time great players.

 What Litmus Wines means to you?
-Unique, diverse and a joy (I actually love Mondays)
+Unique, diverse and a joy.

 Nickname French frog legs with the Dutch head